 Then imagine the day finally arrives.
 You are busy bustling around, filling drinks and snack bowls while picking up empty plates and napkins to get a jump on the cleanup.
 You focus so much on the preparations that you miss out on the most important thing: showing up and being present at your own party.

 How to Be More Present in a Relationship

 Let me tell you a little secret: your friends aren’t coming to spend time with your house.
 They don’t care if it is spotless or pristine.
 It won’t concern them if you are in the middle of a remodeling project.
 You don’t have to have a five-course meal or five kinds of cookies for dessert.
 Most times, your friends won’t even care if you feed them.

 This was the perfect solution.
 Let’s face it, we all have an eclectic group of friends with different tastes.
-Some like beer, some prefer tea, some just simply wanted to visit with me.
+Some like beer, some prefer tea, and some just simply want to visit with me.
 Rough Draft allowed for all three.

 And then, on the day of my book launch and signing party, for over two hours, I got to be like Mary, the master at being present, fully engaged with my guests.

 The moral of the party?
 Prepare to be present.
 It’s the only time that matters.